What is a Cloud based VoIP Phone System?

 - This feature eliminates the need for making in-detail notes during a call.
 The notes taking activity with traditional phone systems can take away the focus from what the other person is saying.
 Automation of transcriptions powered by Voice Intelligence saves you from the effort of talking and taking notes simultaneously.

 - Smart transcriptions thus play an instrumental role in eliminating the need for mid-call multitasking.
 This automatically translates to team members being good listeners and communicators.

 #4.
 Promotes a hybrid work culture

 Consistency and brand identity is important in today’s business scenario.
-Customers these days use nearly six touchpoints to communicate with a company, and they expect the communication experience to be consistent across channels.
+Customers these days use nearly six touch points to communicate with a company, and they expect the communication experience to be consistent across channels.
 That’s a challenging expectation to meet for enterprises using traditional phone systems.
-However, the white-labeling capabilities of cloud–based VoIP phone systems have made this possible.
+However, the white labeling capabilities of cloud VoIP phone systems have made this possible.

-Shifting to Cloud-based VoIP phones is the future
+Shifting to Cloud VoIP Phone is The Future

 - Post pandemic 42% of the U.S. workforce works from home.
 (Stanford Institute for Economic Policy Research, 2020)